html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

 new platform primitives like Shadow DOM and `<template>`, and we start to realize the picture of Web Components.
 Markup can be sexy again!

-If you're interested in getting started with this stuff today, I recommend checking out [Polymer](polymer-project.org).
+If you're interested in getting started with web components, I recommend checking out [Polymer](polymer-project.org).
 It's got more than enough to get you going.

 <script>